 I am interested in how we shape our everyday worlds and how we seek meaning and significance in the fabric of daily life and communication.

 Subjects I explore in my work include machines, work, innovation, ecology, geology, class and identity.
 I spend time observing and enjoy the ambiguity and mystery, often capturing surreal scenarios and ambience.
 Lucidity is fleeting as is life with humanity seeming more precarious than ever with a climate emergency in our face; I am an increasingly conflicted petrol head.

-My practice brings together experiences as artist working in the early days of video art, filmmaking, performance and curating, through a process of interdisciplinary research and residency, often in collaboration with other artists and communities and at times on a large stage.
+My practice brings together experiences as artist working in the early days of video art, filmmaking, performance and TV with curating, through a process of interdisciplinary research and residency, often in collaboration with other artists and communities and at times on a large stage.

 Where is my practice rooted?

 I would say in my personal experience, growing up as a Bedford boy.
 I was born in Welwyn Garden City, one of Britain’s first new towns, and in Bedford a 'home of innovation', though increasingly interested in deep time and ecology, my place in the world becomes both more holistic and smaller.